mrRobot62/Arduino-logging-library/README.md

     Log.error   (  "%S Error   with binary values             : %b, %B"CR  , logAs, 23  , 345808);
 ```

-If you want to declare that string globally (oustide of a function), you will need to use the PROGMEM macro instead.
+If you want to declare that string globally (outside of a function), you will need to use the PROGMEM macro instead.

 ```c++
 const char LOG_AS[] PROGMEM = "Log as ";